Guides

 These gaps in Google Drive security are particularly pressing for financial institutions.
 As they are responsible for more sensitive data than most, failing to take the necessary protective measures can lead to serious financial, reputational and legal consequences.

-Financial institutions are very attractive targets for cybercriminals.
+Organisations, such as financial institutions, are very attractive targets for cybercriminals.
 As a result, they face relentless and increasingly sophisticated efforts to steal their valuable financial and personal data stored in cloud platforms like Google Drive.

 There’s been a large increase in ransomware attacks on the financial industry in recent years.
 Modern ransomware strains are becoming better and better at encrypting files quickly and stealthily.
 This improves the attacker’s chances of being able to steal data and demand extortionate ransoms.